From Idea to Investor Meeting in 30 Days

 Customer Conversations (Days 5–7)

-Close out the week by talking to 10 potential customers using the Mom Test framework.
+Close out the week by talking to 10 potential customers using the Mom Test framework for interviews that don't lie.
 Focus entirely on their problems, not your solution.
 Listen for patterns in how they describe their pain.
 Identify three direct quotes that prove the problem is real and costly - these go straight into your pitch deck, and they'll be more persuasive to investors than any chart you could create.

 Week 2: Build Your Narrative (Days 8–14)